Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Introduction

-Stable background stratification of the upper atmosphere, which will be henceforth referred to as \textit{ambient stratification}, occurs during evening transition by radiative clear-air cooling due to emission by water-vapor, carbon dioxide, ozone and aerosols \citep{andre1982,ha2003}; it is an important component of the stable atmospheric boundary layer in regions of small latitudes close to the poles where stable atmospheric conditions can be long-lasting as described in various studies \citep{kitaigorodskii1988,kitaigorodskii1988joffre, zilitinkevich2000,zilitinkevich2002,Zilitinkevich2005}. \citet{zilitinkevich2000} have argued that there is a decoupling between surface flow dynamics and the free atmosphere due to the lack of a neutral residual layer in cold climates where the stable atmosphere is long-lived in contrast to warmer regions.
-As described in \citet{brunt2011} and \citet{andre1982}, the entrainment of cold air over a sloped surface with or without cooling is another configuration in which independent stable ambient stratification can arise. \citet{kitaigorodskii1988} as well as \citet{kitaigorodskii1988joffre} explored the effect of ambient stratification on the atmospheric boundary layer height to construct an extended similarity theory, which was, however, not validated by experimental or numerical data.
+Stable background stratification of the upper atmosphere, which will henceforth be referred to as \textit{ambient stratification}, occurs during evening transition by radiative clear-air cooling due to emission by water-vapor, carbon dioxide, ozone and aerosols \citep{andre1982,ha2003}; it is an important component of the stable atmospheric boundary layer (SABL) in regions of small latitudes close to the poles where stable atmospheric conditions can be long-lasting as described in various studies \citep{kitaigorodskii1988,kitaigorodskii1988joffre, zilitinkevich2000,zilitinkevich2002,Zilitinkevich2005}. \citet{zilitinkevich2000} have argued that there is a decoupling between surface flow dynamics and the free atmosphere due to the lack of a neutral residual layer in cold climates where the stable atmosphere is long-lived in contrast to warmer regions.
+As described in \citet{brunt2011} and \citet{andre1982}, the entrainment of cold air over a sloped surface with or without cooling is another configuration in which independent stable ambient stratification can arise. \citet{kitaigorodskii1988} as well as \citet{kitaigorodskii1988joffre} explored the effect of ambient stratification on the ABL height to construct an extended similarity theory, which was, however, not validated by experimental or numerical data. \citet{Mironov2010} reviewed different propositions for the ABL height and showed that SABL depth becomes independent of the Coriolis parameter for SBLs dominated by independent ambient stratification as opposed to SBLs dominated by surface buoyancy flux.